- Start date: September

-The MSc Health and Care Leadership is an internationally recognised, interdisciplinary postgraduate degree that provides participants with the underpinnings for a successful leadership career in the Health and Care Sector.
+The MSc Health & Care Leadership is an internationally recognised, interdisciplinary postgraduate degree that provides participants with the underpinnings for a successful leadership career in the health and care sector.

 It is suitable for both established and aspiring leaders looking to lead complex services, departments, programmes and systems.
 This includes clinical and nurse leaders across any speciality, allied healthcare professionals, service managers and other nonclinical leaders across the health and care sector, including the third sector.

 Established leaders have the opportunity to study core disciplines and hone the knowledge and skills required to succeed at the most senior levels.
-For aspiring leaders, the programme provides a springboard that enables a transition from more functionalist positions to more senior, strategic roles.
+The programme provides a springboard for aspiring leaders to transition from more functionalist positions to more senior, strategic roles.